lopezdp/ItemCatalog/README.md

 ## Issues, Current, & Future Functionality
 [ ] Users can Add New, Edit, & Delete Items.

-[ ] Users can Add New Menu Items for each category available in the catalog.
+[ ] Users can Add New Items for each category available in the catalog.

 [ ] Users can Edit & Delete Items for each category available in the catalog.